shahilameenp-tech/SQL_Project_Data_Job_Analysis/README.md

 | Excel      | 31           | $87,212          |
 | JavaScript | 7            | $76,212          |

-kills like R, Python, and SAS offer the highest salaries, while SQL, Excel, and Tableau show the strongest demand, making a combination of these skills the most valuable for Business Analysts.
+Skills like R, Python, and SAS offer the highest salaries, while SQL, Excel, and Tableau show the strongest demand, making a combination of these skills the most valuable for Business Analysts.

 ## 📈 Key Techniques Used